 - Register your interest

 - After approval – matching you with a child

 1. Contact us

-There will be a presentation followed by the chance to discuss your interest in adoption with a member of the team in a friendly and informal manner.
-If you are adopting as a couple, you will both need to come along.
+There will be a presentation followed by a 1:1 discussion of your interest in adoption with a member of the team in a friendly manner.
+If you are adopting as a couple, you will both need to come along for the whole session.

 "Very friendly, open discussion."

-"Very useful to meet someone so early on and get as much information before making a firm decision."
+"Very useful to meet a social worker so early on and get as much information before making a firm decision."